How to Strip Paint From Wood

 Prep Wood for Refinishing

 Once you get off as much paint as possible, it's time to prep the wood for refinishing.
-We opted to give the wood a final rub down with some paint thinner.
-Once it was dry, we gave the wood a light sanding to smooth the edges.
-Refinish wood as desired.
-Good luck!
+Optionally, give the wood a final rub down with some paint thinner.
+Once dry, give the wood a light sanding to smooth the edges.
+It's ready for refinishing.